Jayxunbey/OXO-Game-with-Rest-Api-in-Spring-boot/README.md

 This is an OXO (Tic Tac Toe) game.
 You play with the computer in this game.

+You don't need any database to use this program because the program uses a temporary database

-This is web files of this game: [WebFilesOfOXO.zip](https://github.com/user-attachments/files/16886826/WebForOXOGame.zip)
+Here is web files of this program: [Download Zip file](https://github.com/user-attachments/files/16886826/WebForOXOGame.zip)

 below is the web view of the game: